andreariba/games-ai/README.md

 2. 4-in-a-row
 3. Tetris

-This repository is a collection of AI algorithm to play games.
+This repository is a collection of AI algorithm to play games, you can play them at https://andreariba.github.io/games-ai

 The implemented algorithms are